nicklhw/vault-new-relic/README.md

 ## Prerequisites

 * [Vagrant](https://www.vagrantup.com/downloads) installed
-* Sign up for New Relic ONE and obtain your account ID and license keys
+* Sign up for New Relic ONE and obtain your account ID, user API key, and license keys

 ## Quick Start